 One of the main symptoms of pulsatile tinnitus is hearing a pulse-like sound in your ear which is similar to hearing your heartbeat.
 You can even calculate your pulse with the help of sounds heard in your ears.
 But it may be noticed in one or both ear which can be loud and distracting, or even unbearable.

-You may experience other symptoms such as heart palpitations or feelings of lightheadedness.
+You may experience other symptoms of tinnitus such as heart palpitations or feelings of lightheadedness.
 These symptoms must be evaluated by a professional as soon as possible.

 In case you experience high pressure in the fluid around your brain, which is known as idiopathic intracranial hypertension.
-Then you may Found some symptoms such as
+Then you may find some symptoms such as: